 Integrative medicine, as practiced by the best physicians, truly delivers.
 Dr. Roach hit the proverbial nail on the head for why my daughters suffered needlessly for so long with ‘mental’ illnesses that had “resolvable biomedical origins” when he stated about the medical professions (this supposedly includes “psychiatry”):

-He uses the word “integrative” to describe the style of medicine that melds high technology with extensive counseling and testing.
+“Maybe we specialize too much.
+You need a general in charge of everything who can look at the whole body.”He uses the word “integrative” to describe the style of medicine that melds high technology with extensive counseling and testing.
 The tests and treatments are often more precise and detailed than those found in some specialty clinics, and a good integrative doctor (any good doctor, in my opinion) has ample time to spend with each patient.

 "There are answers.
 You just have to look for them.
 It takes time.
-But why don’t you at least look and see?
+But why don’t you at least look and see?”

-Why don’t you at least look and see?
+“Why don’t you at least look and see?”

 That is the question voiced in the epilogue of my book, and what I fervently advocate for-- for doctors who see patients with psychiatric symptoms to look beyond those symptoms to what truly ails them.